nicholasgrose/project_template/docs/content/concepts/project_generator/index.md

-# Project Generator: Vision and Design Overview
+# Palimpsest: Vision and Design Overview

 This document explains the motivation, goals, and high-level design for a cross-stack project generator that uses a declarative configuration and a reusable template.